Ames Van Wart: Early life

 Van Wart was born on January 20, 1841, in New York City to a wealthy and prominent family.
 He was a son of Irving van Wart (1808–1896) and, his second wife, Sarah Craig (née Ames) van Wart.
 His twin brother was Irving Van Wart Jr. and the family had a residence in New York City and a country home in Craigville in Orange County, New York, which had been named after their great-grandfather Hector Craig.

-He was a grandson of Sarah (née Irving) van Wart (a sister of Washington Irving) and Henry van Wart, an American who became British by special act of Parliament and founded the Birmingham Stock Exchange (where Irving wrote Rip Van Winkle).
+He was a grandson of Sarah (née Irving) van Wart (a sister of Washington Irving) and Henry van Wart, an American who became British by special act of Parliament and founded the Birmingham Stock Exchange (Irving wrote Rip Van Winkle in Birmingham).
 As children, Van Wart and his twin brother visited their great-uncle at Sunnyside his country home in Irvington, celebrated his 72nd birthday, and went with him to the opera in New York.
 His grandfather was a grand-nephew of Revolutionary War soldier Isaac Van Wart, who was one of three men who captured British Major John André.
 His maternal grandparents were Mary (née Craig) Ames and Barrett Ames, a wealthy cotton merchant, and his uncle was Hector Ames, one of Washington Irving's attachés' at Madrid.
 His grandmother's father was U.S. Representative Hector Craig, and her sister, Sarah Agnes Craig, married William F. Havemeyer, three-time mayor of New York City.

 In 1859, the Van Wart family moved to Paris.